Home Greek Workshop

 Narrator for Dionysus: The god of wine and theatre is Dionysus.

-Dionysus steps forward, pirates attack, turned into dolphins
+Dionysus steps forward, pirates attack.
+Dionysus raises grapevine, turns pirates into dolphins

 Dionysus taught people how to make wine.
-On one sea journey Dionysus’s ship was attacked by pirates.
+On one sea journey his ship was attacked by pirates.
 The god made the ship sprout all over with grapevines.
 The oars turned to snakes, and lions appeared from nowhere.
-The terrified pirates dived into the sea, but were turned into dolphins.
+The terrified pirates dived into the sea, but Dionysus turned them into dolphins.

 Narrator for Hephaestus: The god of smiths, of fire and metalwork, is Hephaestus.

-He was born ugly and lame, and his mother Hera threw him down from Olympus.
-In revenge he made her a magic throne.
-When she sat on it her bottom stuck and she could not get up.
+He was born with a bad leg, and his mother Hera threw him down from Olympus. [pause] In revenge he made her a magic throne. [pause] When she sat on it her bottom stuck and she could not get up.

-Hephaestus takes hammer and makes chair, sends to Hera who sits and is stuck
+Hephaestus takes hammer and makes chair, then sends it to Hera, who sits and is stuck

 Dionysos came to the rescue.
 He got Hephaestus drunk on wine and persuaded him to free his mother.

-Dionysos gives Hephaestus wine in a bowl; he frees his mother; All leave stage.
+Dionysos gives Hephaestus wine in a bowl; he frees his mother

 Narrator for Demeter: The goddess of farming and fruit is Demeter.

-Demeter steps forward, then Persephone and Hades; Hades takes Persephone away; Demeter wanders; Zeus makes Hades give her back
+Enter Demeter, then Persephone and Hades; Hades takes Persephone away; Demeter wanders;

 The god of the underworld, Hades, stole her daughter Persephone to be his wife.
 Demeter sadly wandered the world in search of her daughter.
 All this time the earth was cold and nothing would grow.